vyoung831/Mintee/doc/Development/test-approach.md

 `Mu_AUT_Function` and `Mu_AUT_Performance` contain XCTestCases for Mu's function and performance AUTs, respectively.
 Their structures are as follows:
 * `Mu_AUT_Function`'s directory structure mirrors that of `Mu`, with identical nested directory name(s) and `-tests` appended to each directory.
 * `Mu_AUT_Performance` does not contain subdirectories.
 Each performance XCTestCase is placed directly into the target's main dir and is named after one XCTestCase in `Mu_AUT_Function`, with `-Performance` appended to its name.

+## SharedTestUtils
+Because performance AUTs are based on function AUTs, Mu defines a static library target named `SharedTestUtils`, which provides setup and helper functions for function and performance AUTs that correspond to the same test scenario.
+Both AUT targets list `SharedTestUtils` as a target dependency.

 ## UIT structure
 `Mu_UI_Tests` contains XCTestCases for Mu's automated UITs.
 Each XCTestCase corresponds to one AUN or one PUN.